anthonygrees/compliance-workshop/windows_inspec.md

 ![Create Profile](/images/2createprofile.png)

 ### Step 3: Create a simple Windows Version check
-Now add the following to the audit.rb file
+Now add the following to the example.rb file

 ```bash
 # Windows Versions - Check for Min of Win 2012